paulshorey/FlySwatterTech/README.md

 I'm working on this browser extension, currently only for Chrome.
 If you'd like to contribute, please, let's get in touch!

+### ⚠️ Doesn't break the webpage (most of the time)... ⚠️

+I've tried several similar plugins.
+This one works most reliably (removes more floating banners, usually does not break the page).
+However, when on an admin dashboard or other web app, sometimes it relies on floating content, which this turns off. **You may want to disable this for certain domains (like airbnb.com) or sub-domains (like app.gitbook.com).** To turn it off for a specific website domain. **Click the little "fly and swatter" icon is added to the bottom left corner of your browser window.** Click to this to turn off the extension.
+Click it again to turn it back on.

 # To install

 Coming to Chrome store soon.
 For now, please install manually.

 1. Download this entire Github folder.
 (Big green button "Code" above, then "Download ZIP")
 2. ![install to chrome://extensions](examples/installation.png)

-# To turn it off for a particular website/domain

-A little "fly and swatter" icon is added to the bottom left corner of your browser window.
-Click this to turn off the extension.
-Click it again to turn it back on.
-Etc.

 # Examples